luleg/PartitionMAM/ReadMe.md

 # Partitioning Directed Networks Based on their Motif Adjacency Matrices

 This is a C++ software for partitioning directed networks based on their Motif Adjacency Matrices (MAM).
-Main steps of the software steps are illustrated below.
+Main steps of the software are illustrated below.

 <img align="center" src="https://github.com/luleg/PartitionMAM/blob/main/Visual/Pics/AlgoSimple.png" width="100%">

 Namely,
 1. The MAM of the directed network is built using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix).
 The doc *GraphletIdentifiers.pdf* lists all the motifs upon which a MAM can be built.
 2. This MAM then is partitioned via the [Louvain algorithm](https://arxiv.org/pdf/0803.0476.pdf).
-3. The disconnected nodes from the MAM are postprocessing using a home made adaptation of the Louvain algorithm.
+3. The disconnected nodes from the MAM are postprocessed by a homemade adaptation of Louvain.

-### A Word about the postprocessing Step
+## A Word about the Postprocessing Step

 The postprocessing is done by applying the Louvain algorithm on the directed network, symmetrised by forgetting edge directions, and in which nodes that belong to a same cluster have been merged into a unique meta-node.
 An additional constraint forbids the algorithm to put in a same cluster of the final partition two meta-nodes containing more than *k* nodes from the initial network.

-### Requirements
+## Requirements

 A bash shell and a `g++` compiler are enough to compile and use the software.

-Tested in an `Ubuntu 18.04` environment emulated via a `Windows Subsystem for Linux 1`, with `gcc version 7.5.0` as compiler.
+Tested in an `Ubuntu 18.04` environment emulated via a `Windows Subsystem for Linux 1`, with `gcc version 7.5.0` as a compiler.

 *The present release contains the required files from third-party software, and can be used as a standalone.*

-#### Third-Party Software
+### Third-Party Software

 * This implementation uses the [SNAP Software v6.0](https://snap.stanford.edu/snap/download.html), e.g. for graph structure and time management.
-* The [generalised implementation of Louvain](https://sourceforge.net/projects/louvain/files/GenericLouvain/) has been adapted for implementing the partitioning and postprocessing steps.
+* The partitioning and postprocessing steps have been derived fron the [implementation of generic Louvain](https://sourceforge.net/projects/louvain/files/GenericLouvain/).
 * Building the MAM of directed networks is done using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix).

-### Installation
+## Installation

 On a bash command, at the root of the folder: